 History

 NOAA Cooperative Institutes are academic and non-profit research institutions that demonstrate the highest level of performance and conduct research that supports NOAA’s mission and strategic plan.
-Cooperative Institutes are located at institutions whose geographic expanse extends from Hawaii to Maine and from Alaska to Florida.
-Currently, NOAA supports 16 Cooperative Institutes consisting of 42 universities and research institutions across 23 states and the District of Columbia.
+Cooperative Institutes are located at institutions whose geographic expanse extends from Hawaii to Maine and Washington to Florida.
+Currently, NOAA supports 16 Cooperative Institutes consisting of 80 universities, and research institutions across 33 states, the District of Columbia, US Territories, and Canada.

 The Cooperative Institute for Great Lakes Research (CIGLR) formerly the Cooperative Institute for Limnology and Ecosystems Research (CILER) is a research institute that is jointly sponsored by NOAA and our host the University of Michigan.
 This cooperative institute was established in 1989, with a Memorandum of Understanding (MOU) between the University of Michigan and the Undersecretary of Oceans and Atmosphere in the United States Department of Commerce.
 CIGLR began in the College of Engineering at the University of Michigan, but was moved to the School for Environment and Sustainability (SEAS) formerly the School of Natural Resources and Environment (SNRE) in 2002.